Whose voices echo from ages past

 Today, we hear of the Faery and the Elven people as tiny beings who hide in the forests and can only be seen by those who are sensitive enough to observe their multi-dimensional state.
 Thousands of accounts exist of people seeing the Elven and Fae in their yards, farms and homes as well as in their mind’s eye.
 Many, to this day, believe the Elven heal them, grow their plants and enhance their lives.
 Perhaps the Elven Spirit––the Spirit of Nature––is the purest essence of our selves.

-It is here that our story begins: The Restoration of the Tuatha dé Danann Kingdom.
+It is here that our story begins: The Return of the Tuatha dé Danann.

 It’s up to you to learn more about these tales and discover their truth for yourself, if you will.